 My system broke.
 I could no longer attain the steady flow of appreciation I had become addicted to by working hard.
 I flipped back and forth between different temporary explanations — maybe stress due to new environment, maybe that class was just hard, maybe I need a break — but none really stuck.
 One of the major side effects of the appreciation addiction was coming to bear — without the steady reward trail, the path forward was no longer there.
 I didn’t know what to do.
 With each failed assignment returned to me (<A was failure), I decayed further.
 Was I stupid?
 How come others weren’t having these problems?
 Why didn’t I know how to do this?
 What the fuck is wrong with me?
 I began to blame myself and started a cycle of negative reinforcement, adding more stress to what I had from complete lack of financial stability.

-There was enough logic left in me to know that dropping out of college was a terrible plan, so I pulled through it somehow and managed to graduate and get a job that I enjoyed.
+There was enough logic left in me to know that dropping out of college was a terrible plan, so I pulled through it somehow and managed to graduate and get a job that I enjoy.
 I had more direction at this point certainly, and the job offered the effort/reward cycle that I excelled at easily.
 Outside of work, however, little progress had been made.
 With a fresh start in a new city, a car (didn’t have one during most of college), and no more financial worries, I should have been set free.
 But instead of abundant social interaction, I stayed inside.
 Part of the internal expectation that I was to know all things was causing a block on learning new things necessary to increasing social interaction — finding things to do, places to go, etc. This was accentuated by living with a roommate who actually did know all things (a lot of things, at least) and was quite adept at pointing out failures in a way that made me feel pretty shitty for not being right.
 I began to dread pronouncing any discovery of knowledge, for fear that I would get shot down for not knowing the critical flaw or a better way.
-I also became hypersensative to critical remarks and stressed during situations when I wasn’t performing on a high level. to It became easier to restrict myself to activities I already did or just do nothing.
+I also became hypersensative to critical remarks and stressed during situations when I wasn’t performing on a high level.
+It became easier to restrict myself to activities I already did or just do nothing.

 But as the months went by, this became increasingly unacceptable.
 My friends were out living their dreams (or at least doing what they wanted) and I was stuck inside, barricaded by my fears.
 I went through several bouts of depression (I guess, never clinically diagnosed/treated) and began to waste large amounts of time browsing the internet, anything to get away from this problem I couldn’t solve.
 I was searching for a solution that would grant sudden clarity to my situation — I was expecting something to happen to me that would make it all make sense.
 After all, I was special — whoever was in charge of special people like needed to get on over here and fix it.